Kamukuwaká VR: Visiting a Sacred Cave

-Virtual Reality brings back to the Wauja Indigenous Community, in Xingu, the educational experience of visiting their most sacred cave.
+Giving the Wauja Indigenous people the experience of visiting their most sacred Xingu through virtual reality.

-2021 marks the third year that the Wauja community from the Upper Xingu, Amazon region, are unable to make their annual pilgrimage to Kamukuwaká, their “book of learning”, an archaeological site that holds Wauja’s believes, customs and history.
-In 2018, this ancient decorated cave, considered the most sacred historical site for the Wauja and for the other fifteen indigenous communities of the Xingu Indigenous Territory, was violently desecrated by an unknown assailant.
-The destruction is likely to be a result of the ongoing tensions between indigenous and farming communities in the state of Mato Grosso, in Brazil.
-(BBC news story, in Portuguese)
+In 2018, this ancient decorated cave – thought to be the most important historical and spiritual site for the Wauja and the other 15 indigenous peoples in the Xingu territory – was violently desecrated by an unknown assailant.
+The destruction is likely to be a result of the ongoing tension between indigenous and farming communities in the state of Mato Grosso, in Brazil.
+(BBC News story, in Portuguese)

-Kamukuwaká VR: enabling digital futures for indigenous knowledge from the Xingu is a result of a well-established relationship with the Wauja Community, PPP and Factum Foundation that started in 2018.
+This project is a result of a well-established relationship between the Wauja Community, PPP and Factum Foundation that started in 2018.
 In September that year, an expedition to the sacred cave of Kamukuwaká organised with members of the Wauja community, specialists from Factum Foundation and an independent team of Brazilian anthropologists, found its ancient petroglyphs had been systematically destroyed.
 In a groundbreaking undertaking, the Wauja led an international network of organisations, academics, and volunteers to create a meticulous digital restoration of their sacred engravings.

 Drawings of the Kamukuwaká by the indigenous people, existing photos and the scanning of the site were digitally documented by a team of international artists and technologists.
-In the Factum Foundation studio in Madrid, they turned the gathered information into an impressive 3D-eight meters long replica of the cave, securing the sacred engravings for future generations.
-Details of this project you can read here, and a publication can be downloaded here.
+In the Factum Foundation studio in Madrid, they turned the gathered information into an impressive 3D eight-metre long replica of the cave, securing the sacred engravings for future generations.
+You can read details of this project here, and a publication can be downloaded here.